AviatrixSystems/Docs/HowTos/config_FortiGateGCP.rst

 1. Generate a Firewall API Token from FortiGate.
 This token is required to integrate the FortiGate firewall with the Aviatrix Controller.

    a.
 In the FortiGate GUI, navigate to System > Administrators >  Create New > REST API Admin.
-   #.
+   b.
 Provide a username and profile for this user.

 |fort_admin_profile|